ShayanDodge/shayandodge.github.io/_pages/about.md

 Shayan Dodge works at the intersection of computational electromagnetics and artificial intelligence.
 His research integrates high-fidelity numerical methods, including the finite element method (FEM), finite-difference time-domain (FDTD), and boundary element method (BEM), with physics-informed neural networks to develop scalable, physics-consistent surrogate models for electromagnetic systems.

 His work aims to advance next-generation machine learning frameworks that enable real-time electromagnetic analysis and design optimization in complex multiphysics environments.
+His research is carried out under the supervision of <a href="https://destec.unipi.it/en/user/13">Prof. Sami Barmada</a>..

 ---